-This page will answer a number of common questions you may have when starting to build smart contracts for Substrate.
+This page will answer a number of common questions you may have when starting to build smart contracts with Substrate.

 What is the difference between memory and storage?

 memory to being the computer memory that is commonly known to programmers while